 If you use platforms like ServiceNow and GitHub to organize your teams, you may want to consider a ServiceNow GitHub integration at some point along the way.
-Connecting these two platforms will simply mean easier and more accurate data sharing, as with an integration you can do that automatically and save everyone a lot of work.
+Connecting these two platforms will simply mean easier and more accurate data sharing, as with integrations you can do that automatically and save everyone a lot of work.

 Automatically filtering and sorting the many issues and tickets you use sounds like a difficult challenge.
 The right integration solution though can make it much easier.
 So in a few simple steps, you’ll see how to set up a ServiceNow GitHub integration with the least fuss possible.